Sign in

 Answer

-President and CEO Stephen Mahoney confirmed the top-line data would be limited to the 15-week endpoint.
-Chief Medical Officer Thomas Ciulla added that the company is recording adverse events using standard MedDRA terms and assessing audiometry at baseline and prespecified points, consistent with evolving clinical practice and FDA guidance.
+President and CEO Stephen Mahoney confirmed the top-line data release will be limited to the 15-week primary endpoint.
+Chief Medical Officer Thomas Ciulla added that Veridian is recording adverse events using standard MedDRA terms and is also assessing audiometry at baseline and prespecified points, which aligns with the evolving clinical practice and FDA guidance.

 Ask Fintool Equity Research AI

-Alexander Thompson's questions to Aclaris Therapeutics Inc (ACRS) leadership
+Alexander Thompson's questions to Aclaris Therapeutics (ACRS) leadership

-Alexander Thompson's questions to Aclaris Therapeutics Inc (ACRS) leadership • Q1 2024
+Alexander Thompson's questions to Aclaris Therapeutics (ACRS) leadership • Q1 2024

 Question